Mary Dennett: The Sex Side of Life and trial under the Comstock Act

 Eventually a safe jury was empanelled by the prosecution “and Mrs. Dennett was quickly convicted, and Judge Burrows fined her $300.
 The jury was composed entirely of "middle-aged family men".
-The American Civil Liberties Union (ACLU) supported and sponsored Dennett, maintaining that her pamphlet was not obscene.
+The American Civil Liberties Union (ACLU) supported and sponsored Dennett (its general counsel, Morris Ernst, was her defense attorney), maintaining that her pamphlet was not obscene.
 In fact, it was an important educational tool for the youth.
 Six months later the Circuit Court of Appeals, consisting of [Thomas Walker?]
 Swan, Augustus Noble Hand and Chase, JJ, set aside the verdict, decided that the pamphlet was so obviously not obscene that ‘no case was made for submission to the jury,’ and ordered Mrs. Dennett released from her bond.”

 When the United States Court of Appeals for the Second Circuit overturned her conviction in 1930, the Court set a legal precedent that took intent into account in the evaluation of obscenity.
 Dennett's trial was part of a series of rulings that culminated in the 1936 ruling in United States v.
 One Package of Japanese Pessaries, which exempted birth control information and materials used by physicians from obscenity laws.

+Major Works

+The Real Point

+In this piece, Mary Dennett asks the reader to think about women and children under the US legal system.
+She argues that men have never had to justify why they have a right to vote.
+She wrote “The Real Point” around 1911 and 1915 advocating for equal voting rights.
+When women advocated for the right to vote, Dennett states, on the contrary, men are never asked “if all men want to vote, “if he thinks the laws need changing”, “if he will promise to better the laws”, “to give statistics showing whether men have previously used their votes to better the laws”, if he is sure he can still be a good father, and “to remain attractive” after voting.
+She wishes for everyone to “concentrate all our energies on the real point- namely, that the qualifications for voting shall be made without regard to sex.”